NTurbo1/task-manager/README.md

   - **Responsibilities:** Provides insights and analytics about user productivity, task completion rates, and project progress.

 - [ ] **API Gateway server:**
-  - **Responsibilities:** Serves as a single entry point for all the microservices, handles routing, authentication, and rate limiting.
+  - **Responsibilities:** Serves as a single entry point for all the microservices, handles routing, authentication/authorization, load balancing, and rate limiting.

 - [x] **Service discovery server:**
   - **Responsibilities:** Maintains a registry of available microservices and their instances.